City of Long Beach

-The City of Long Beach has reached a tentative three-year agreement with the Police Officers Association (POA) to bring pay in line with other agencies competing for quality police officers.
-The agreement also sets a new cap for overtime hours and reforms health care costs that will provide long-term savings to the City.
+The City of Long Beach has reached a tentative three-year agreement with the Police Officers Association (POA) that ensures the City remains competitive with other agencies seeking quality police officers.

-The POA membership voted overwhelmingly to ratify the tentative agreement during the last two weeks of January.
-The agreement will now go before the City Council for public discussion and final approval on February 7, 2017.
+The POA membership voted overwhelmingly to ratify the tentative agreement during the month of August.
+The agreement will now go before the City Council for discussion and consideration on September 17, 2019.

-The City of Long Beach and POA representatives held more than 13 meet and confer meetings since May 2016 prior to reaching agreement.
-The tentative agreement would be effective through September 30, 2019.
+The City of Long Beach and POA representatives held 13 meetings since May 2019 prior to reaching agreement.
+The tentative agreement would be effective through September 30, 2022.

-The POA represents approximately 800 Long Beach Police Officers.
+The POA represents approximately 875 City of Long Beach sworn employees.